awsdocs/aws-systems-manager-user-guide/doc_source/integration-chef-inspec.md

 **Note**
 Note the following information\.
 Chef uses a client on your instances to process the profile\.
 You don't need to install the client\.
 When Systems Manager runs the SSM document `AWS-RunInspecChecks`, the system checks if the client is installed\.
 If not, Systems Manager installs the Chef client during the scan, and then uninstalls the client after the scan is completed\.
 Running the SSM document `AWS-RunInspecChecks`, as described in this topic, assigns a compliance entry of type `Custom:Inspec` to each targeted instance\.
-To assign this compliance type, the document calls the [PutComplianceItems](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_PutComplianceItems.html) API action\.
+To assign this compliance type, the document calls the [PutComplianceItems](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_PutComplianceItems.html) API operation\.

 ## Running an InSpec compliance scan<a name="integration-chef-inspec-running"></a>